 The Company will be operating in the life sciences and medical device development sector and will look to exploit opportunities within that sector.
 The Company will therefore be involved in complex scientific research and industry experience indicates that there may be a risk of delay or failure to produce results.
 To obtain the necessary regulatory approvals required to commercialize the Company’s products, the Company will need to conduct clinical trials and demonstrate successful outcomes against an agreed comparator.
 There is a risk that safety and efficacy issues may arise when the products are tested.
 There is also a risk that there will be delays to the development of the products or that unforeseen technical problems arise as the Company’s technology becomes increasingly automated.
 These risks are common to all new medical products and there is also a risk that the clinical trials may not be successful.

 The Company is mitigating such risks through the recruitment and retention of highly skilled and experienced senior managers and other employees with world leading capabilities in science, product and business development, project management and regulatory affairs to realize high performing technologically breakthrough products on schedule, and to the satisfaction of clinicians and regulatory authorities.

 Product development timelines are at risk of delay, particularly since it is not always possible to predict the rate of patient recruitment into clinical trials.
 There is a risk therefore that product development could take longer than presently expected by the Directors.
 If such delays occur the Company may require further working capital.

-The Directors shall seek to minimise the risk of delays by careful management of projects and have strongly embedded processes and systems of programme management to provide this.
-In the development of earlier generations of the DeepView product, the Company has demonstrated its abilit to plan and execute on its development projects in a timely manner.
+The Directors shall seek to minimize the risk of delays by careful management of projects and have strongly embedded processes and systems of program management to provide this.
+In the development of earlier generations of the DeepView® product, the Company has demonstrated its ability to plan and execute its development projects in a timely manner.

 Regulatory approvals and compliance